 Figure: Roofit plot.

 It is also possible to organize all individual components of the RooFit PDF (the variables, component PDFs, and the combined PDF) in a container class myWorkspace that has an associated factory tool to create trees of RooFit objects of arbitrary complexity using a construction language.

 The Signal and background model example illustrated the use of the RooAddPdf addition operator.
 It is also possible to construct convolutions of PDFs using the FFT convolution operator.

 You can use PDF’s lxg for fitting, plotting and event generation in exactly the same way as the PDF model of The Signal and background model example.

 You can construct multi-dimensional PDFs with and without correlations using the RooProdPdf product operator.
 The example below shows how to construct a 2-dimensional PDF with correlations of the form F(x|y)*G(y) where the conditional PDF F(x|y) describes the distribution in observable x given a value of y, and PDF G(y) describes the distribution in observable y.

 Fitting, plotting and event generation with multi-dimensional PDFs is very similar to that of one-dimensional PDFs.
 Continuing the above example, you can use:

 Working with likelihood functions and profile likelihood

-The likelihood function behaves like a regular RooFit function and can be plotted the same way probability density functions:
+The likelihood function behaves like a regular RooFit function and can be drawn in the same way as PDFs

 A toy PDF and a data set are constructed.
 A likelihood scan and a profile likelihood scan are compared in one of the parameters: